rohangaur21/aws-csaa/README.md

   - Lifecycle management can be used in conjunction with versioning
   - Can be applied to current versions and previous versions.

+## Transfer Acceleration
+    - Uploads first to edge location, then from edge location to main S3 bucket directly.
+    - S3 Transfer Acceleration Tool can be used to compare the speed of the transfer (Edge Transfer Vs S3 directly).

 ## CloudFront CDN Overview
 ### Important terms
   - CDN – collection of distributed servers where the content is served to users based on the user’s location and the location of content origin.
   - Edge location – location where content will be cached.
 Different from AWS Region / AZ
   - Origin – Can be S3 Bucket, an EC2 Instance, an Elastic Load Balancer or Route53
   - Distribution – is the name given to CDN collection which consists of Edge locations.
+There are two types of distribution:

-  - Web Distribution – Typically used for websites & web content only.
+    1. Web Distribution – Typically used for websites & web content only.

-  - RTMP – Used for Media Streaming.
+    2. RTMP – Used for Media Streaming.
 Adobe Flash media server’s protocol – video streaming.
   - First request is slow as it comes from source origin.
 Subsequent requests improve speed as they are cached in nearest edge location and routed there until TTL expires.
   - CloudFront also works with non AWS origin which can be on premise as well. .
   - Edge locations are for read and write as well.
 Objects PUT on edge location are sent to origin

-  - Objects are cached for life of TTL.
+  - Objects are cached for life of TTL(Time To Live).
 TTL can be set for 0 seconds to 365 days.
 Default TTL is 24 hours.
 If objects change more frequently update the TTL
   - You can clear cached objects, with charges.

-  - Origin domain name – either S3 bucket, ELB or on premise domain
+  - OLD: Origin domain name – either S3 bucket, ELB or on premise domain

 ### CloudFront Security.